 Auckland creative spaces

-Gary Silipa, Auckland Community Arts Engagement Advisor, Arts Access Aotearoa leads a project called Empowering the Auckland Creative Spaces Sector.
-His role is to map, engage and connect creative spaces in Auckland, strengthening and empowering them as a sector across the district.
-Gary also engages with community arts projects, festivals, events and venues that deliver community arts across Auckland, building links between the various organisations and people that provide access to the arts.
+The Auckland Creative Spaces Advisor at Arts Access Aotearoa leads a project called Empowering the Auckland Creative Spaces Sector.
+The role of this advisor is to map, engage and connect creative spaces in Auckland, strengthening and empowering them as a sector across the region.
+The advisor also engages with community arts projects, festivals, events and venues that deliver community arts across Auckland, building links between the various organisations and people that provide access to the arts.

 Minister announces $18 million fund for creative spaces

 “Funding creative spaces will support new jobs and expand existing roles to help build a more sustainable sector and skilled workforce,” said Minister for Arts, Culture and Heritage Carmel Sepuloni on Wednesday 24 February 2021, in a media release announcing the $18 million fund over three years to support creative spaces.
 “It will enable creative spaces to increase the reach and quality of their services and programmes, including into Māori and Pacific communities.”
 Read more

 Arts Access Aotearoa has completed a strategic plan for the creative spaces sector in Auckland.
 This plan supports the long-term development and sustainability of creative spaces and arts programmes that deliver for people who face barriers to participation.
 It's supported by Foundation North and Creative New Zealand to deliver the project Empowering Auckland Creative Spaces Sector.
 Read more about the Strategic Plan and the survey results that informed the plan

 Download the Strategic Plan: